-- Communication, Language, and Inclusive Enviornments - Train all staff about using patient's appropriate pronouns and chosen name.
-Avoid using titles as appropriate. - Educate staff about respectful behavior within restrooms (e.g., not questioning patients or other staff members who are not gender conforming). - Provide gender-neutral restrooms within the facility. - Use staff preferred pronouns on badges or other visible areas. - Use images of diverse patients within the facility (e.g., images of same-sex families on hallway posters, on the website, or other marketing materials). - Revise forms and protocols (e.g., mission statement, employee materials) to reflect an open and affirming environment including non-discrimination in hiring practices. - Screening and Taking a Social and Sexual History - Configure your system's electronic health record (EHR) to accurately reflect appropriate pronouns, chosen name, and to allow for identification of patients who are at a higher risk of STIs and HIV (i.e., men who have sex with men, transgender people who have sex with men).
-This will require queriable data fields on gender or sex of sex partners.
-Such fields can then be used to promote and monitor standards of care, such as HIV/STI screening and PrEP use. - The Fenway: National LGBT Health Education Center has developed a 2016 resource Collecting Sexual Orientation and Gender Identity Data in Electronic Health Records, available here. - Areas Requiring LGBTQ-Specific Standards and Systems of Care - Develop clear, appropriate referral networks for providers experienced in the care of transgender patients, including providers who can provide hormone therapy. - Develop clear, appropriate referral networks for PrEP and HIV treatment if unavailable onsite. - Consider identifying men who have sex with men specialty providers (e.g., on the organization's website, when patients select medical providers) - Community Resources: Develop materials outlining appropriate community resources that may be applicable to your patient population or refer a patient to an appropriate resource such as those outlined below: - City of Seattle LGBTQ Youth Resources - Gay City: Seattle's LGBTQ Center - Ingersol Gender Center Transition Resources (Seattle, WA) - Lambert House resource for queer youth (Seattle, WA) - The Rainbow Center (Tacoma, WA) - Seattle Counseling Service LGBTQ-focused community mental health agency (Seattle, WA)
+Communication, Language, and Inclusive Environments

+- Train all staff about using patient's chosen pronouns and chosen name.
+Avoid using titles as appropriate. - Educate staff about respectful behavior within restrooms (e.g., not questioning patients or other staff members who are not gender conforming). - Provide gender-neutral restrooms within the facility. - Use staff preferred pronouns on badges or other visible areas. - Use images of diverse patients within the facility (e.g., images of same-sex families on hallway posters, on the website, or other marketing materials). - Revise forms and protocols (e.g., mission statement, employee materials) to reflect an open and affirming environment including non-discrimination in hiring practices. - Screening and Taking a Social and Sexual History - Configure your system's electronic health record (EHR) to accurately reflect the patient's chosen pronouns, chosen name, and to allow for identification of patients who are at a higher risk of STIs and HIV (i.e., men who have sex with men, transgender people who have sex with men).
+This will require queryable data fields on gender or sex of sex partners.
+Such fields can then be used to promote and monitor standards of care, such as HIV/STI screening and PrEP use. - The Fenway: National LGBT Health Education Center has developed a 2016 resource Collecting Sexual Orientation and Gender Identity Data in Electronic Health Records, available here. - Areas Requiring LGBTQ-Specific Standards and Systems of Care - Develop clear, appropriate referral networks for providers experienced in the care of transgender patients, including providers who can provide hormone therapy. - Develop clear, appropriate referral networks for PrEP and HIV treatment if unavailable onsite. - Institute quality improvement mechanisms that assure essential data elements related to gender affirming care are being captured - Consider quality metrics stratified by population group are measured, reported, and used as the basis of improving care outcomes for LGBTQ persons. - Consider identifying LGBTQ specialty providers (e.g., on the organization's website, when patients select medical providers) - Community Resources: Develop materials outlining appropriate community resources that may be applicable to your patient population or refer a patient to an appropriate resource such as those outlined in the section directed toward people who identify as LGBTQ.